Commute Solutions Toolkit

 1. Sign up or login to Get There Connect

-2. Go to your Dashboard and enter your commute details in the “Trip Options” box
+2. Go to your Dashboard and select “Your Transportation Options”

 How to Find Carpool/Vanpool Partners in Get There Connect